sippy-platform/mellow-css/mellow-css/hugo/content/components/button-groups.md

 {{</example>}}

 ## Sizes
-While setting the individual button sizes is supported, you can also set the button size for the entire group with the `.btn-group-sm` and `.btn-group-lg` classes.
+While setting the individual button sizes is supported, you can also set the button size for the entire group with the `btn-group-sm` and `btn-group-lg` classes.

 {{<example>}}
 <div class="btn-group btn-group-sm" role="group">